cwj22/cwj22.github.io/learning.md

 #### <span style="color:#ec008c;">Highlight of my Contributions:</span>

-- Full development of the BeT-AIL algorithm, including decision to use the Behavior Transformer, residual policy, and adversarial imitation learning
+- Full development of the BeTAIL algorithm, including decision to use the Behavior Transformer, residual policy, and adversarial imitation learning
 - Adaptation of existing code-bases to include residual policy, multiple different types of regularization on the discriminator network, and extended features in PPO and SAC algorithms
 - Code implementation of gym environment and calculation of track-related state features for both demonstrations and environment
 - Experiment design and execution, including design of configuration files to handle all baseline and hyperparameter choices